Oobhuntoo/Matthew_Mills_Portfolio/University Research/Bessel Function Roots - PHYS 465 (Nuclear and Particle Physics)/README.md

 https://farside.ph.utexas.edu/teaching/qmech/Quantum/node81.html

 The formula at the following link was used as the expression for the bessel equation of the first kind onto which a numerical method was applied to render a function that returns the desired roots of the bessel function accurate up to 6 decimal places.
+The method involved iteratively plugging in equispaced points along the positive real number line into the Bessel function and using the Intermediate Value Theorem to find when there was a change in sign of the function values and thus approximate the root.

 https://keisan.casio.com/exec/system/1180573472